 To work out whether anyone in your family could be faced with a retrospective bill, it’s important to understand the tax rules on lifetime gifts and why it’s not a foolproof way of mitigating IHT.

-Dyall explains: “During the administration of the estate, the executors need to list all the gifts made within the last seven years - and any gifts made within seven years of the earliest of those gifts - so HMRC will be aware of all the people potentially liable to IHT on the death of the donor.”
+Ian Dyall, head of estate planning at Evelyn Partners, explains: “During the administration of the estate, the executors need to list all the gifts made within the last seven years – and any gifts made within seven years of the earliest of those gifts – so HMRC will be aware of all the people potentially liable to IHT on the death of the donor.”

-He continues: “If at the time the gift was made, the gift (plus any other gifts within the last seven years) exceeds the nil-rate band then the recipient will have a liability on the excess if the donor dies within seven years.
+He continues: “If at the time the gift was made, the gift (plus any other gifts within the last seven years) exceeds the nil rate band, then the recipient will have a liability on the excess if the donor dies within seven years.”

 The tax that could be charged on a PET will be based on the length of time you lived after making the gift, with something called taper relief gradually reducing the rate of IHT from 40% to 0% over time.
-This is why you’ll often hear it referred to as ‘the seven-year rule’.

 Years between gift and death | Rate of tax on the gift |